This article has been updated to reflect emerging trends for 2025.

 2. Pipefitters

-The rapid growth of industrial developments is fueling demand for pipefitters—especially in Texas, where semiconductor businesses and automakers have quickly moved in.
+The rapid growth of industrial developments is fueling demand for pipefitters—especially in Texas, where semiconductor businesses, manufacturers, and automakers have quickly moved in.
 Companies need pipefitters to handle high-pressure and low-pressure pipe systems while bringing welding and power tool skills.
 Future resurgences of the oil and gas industry will boost demand even further.

 We’re already seeing pipefitter salaries exceed what electricians make, and turnover and retirements will reliably increase job openings and pay in the U.S.